nidhaloff/igel/docs/README.rst

     $ igel serve --model_results_dir "path_to_model_results_directory"

-Notice that igel needs the **--model_results_dir** or shortly -res_dir cli option in order to load the model and start the server.
+Notice that *igel* needs the ``--model_results_dir`` or shortly ``-res_dir`` cli option in order to load the model and start the server.
-By default, igel will serve your model on **localhost:8000**, however, you can easily override this by providing a host and a port cli options.
+By default, *igel* serves your model on ``localhost:8000``, however, you can easily override this by providing host and port cli options.

 .. code-block:: console

     $ igel serve --model_results_dir "path_to_model_results_directory" --host "127.0.0.1" --port 8000

-Igel uses `FastAPI <https://fastapi.tiangolo.com/>`_ for creating the REST server, which is a modern high performance framework and `uvicorn <https://www.uvicorn.org/>`_ to run it under the hood.
+*Igel* uses `FastAPI <https://fastapi.tiangolo.com/>`_ for creating the ``REST`` server, which is a modern high performance framework and `uvicorn <https://www.uvicorn.org/>`_ to run it under the hood.

 ----------------------------------------------------------------------------------------------------------

 Using the API with the served model
 ###################################

+A **RESTful** implementation:
-This example was done using a pre-trained model (created by running igel init --target sick -type classification) and the Indian Diabetes dataset under examples/data.
-The headers of the columns in the original CSV are ‘preg’, ‘plas’, ‘pres’, ‘skin’, ‘test’, ‘mass’, ‘pedi’ and ‘age’.
+This example was done using a pre-trained model (created by running ``igel init --target sick -type classification``) on the `Indian Diabetes dataset <https://www.kaggle.com/uciml/pima-indians-diabetes-database>` under examples/data.
+The headers of the columns in the original CSV dataset are ‘preg’, ‘plas’, ‘pres’, ‘skin’, ‘test’, ‘mass’, ‘pedi’ and ‘age’.

 **CURL:**

 - Post with single entry for each predictor